 - creating an edging

 And you know what?
-These crochet dishcloths continue being favorite projects even after the skills have been mastered.
-So break out that cotton yarn and get stitching!
+These crochet dishcloths continue to be favorite projects even after the skills have been mastered.
+So I invite you new and advanced crocheters alike to break out that cotton yarn and get stitching!

-What You Will Need to Make Crochet Dishcloth Patterns
+What Else will I Need to Make Crochet Dishcloth Patterns?

-- approximately 80-90 yds of worsted weight cotton yarn per dishcloth, such as Lily Sugar ‘n Cream or Lion Brand Kitchen Cotton
+For each dishcloth pattern here, I suggest approximately 80-90 yds of worsted weight cotton yarn per dishcloth, such as Lily Sugar ‘n Cream or Lion Brand Kitchen Cotton, a US H-8/5.00 mm hook, a yarn needle/tapestry needle, and scissors.

 4 Quick and Easy (and Free!)
 Crochet Dishcloth Patterns